"End Intimate Partner Abuse

 Accordingly, we are pleased to introduce a tried and true treatment intervention designed to help you and your partner break the cycle of domestic abuse in your relationship...And alternatively cultivate a relationship atmosphere of mutual respect, honoring and support devoid of interactional violence and victimization.

-We’ve just met, so let me tell you who we are...as you may be wondering, why listen to us?
+We've just met, so let me introduce myself...as you may be wondering, why listen to me?

 Jeanne King, Ph.D.